 Peter Steenkiste's current research is in the areas of wireless networking and future Internet architecture.
 The wireless landscape has changed dramatically in recent years.
 Not only have we seen a rapid growth in the use of wireless, but we are also seeing different types of deployments (e.g. unplanned and managed residential deployments in addition to traditional campus-style deployments) and more diversity in the technologies (e.g. Bluetooth, sensors, ..).
 Peter Steenkiste is involved in wireless projects in a number of areas, including self-management techniques for residential networks, emulation as a basis for evaluating wireless technologies, and the use of software radios as a platform for flexible, self-optimizing wireless protocols.
 In the area of future Internet architecture, Peter Steenkiste heads the eXpressive Internet Architecture (XIA) project.
 The eXpressive Internet Architecture defines a single network that offers inherent support for communication between multiple communicating principals - including hosts, content, and services - while accommodating unknown future entities.
 XIA also offers intrinsic security in which the integrity and authenticity of communication is guaranteed.
 XIA is currently exploring a wide range of topics, including security, transport protocols, network diagnostics, services, management, etc.

 Peter Steenkiste is a member of the ACM and a Fellow of the IEEE.
 He has been on many program committees and he was co-chair for the OPENSIG'99 workshop and the "Eight International Workshop on Quality of Service (IWQOS'00)".
 He was also program chair for HPDC'2000 and general co-chair for ACM SIGCOMM'02.
 More recently, he was program co-chair for MobiCom 2008.
-He has been an associated editor for IEEE Transactions on Parallel and Distributed Systems (1998-1999), IEEE/ACM Transactions on Networking (2000-2003), and Cluster Computing (2000-2004), and he is currently on the editorial board of the "Journal of Grid Computing".
+He has been an associated editor for IEEE Transactions on Parallel and Distributed Systems (1998-1999), IEEE/ACM Transactions on Networking (2000-2003), and Cluster Computing (2000-2004), and the "Journal of Grid Computing".